 Florida State University Libraries encourages the education of information literacy through the promotion of critical thinking, education of the FSU Libraries’ resources and guiding patrons in developing effective research skills.
 Our Ask A Librarian reference service provides information literacy, research, and reference support for all students, staff, and faculty on- and off-campus during every hour our main library is open with limited support for community patrons, as well.

 Code of Conduct

 All patrons will adhere to the FSU Dean of Students Student Conduct Codes which can be found at Student Conduct Codes.
 Inappropriate chats and emails: Patrons are not allowed to harrass, provoke, demean staff or use obscene language.
 We will not answer any inappropriate or intentionally off-topic questions.
 We will end chats if we deem a question or interaction to be inappropriate and may report the chat, if necessary.
-If you are in need of self-care or wellness related assistance, please refer to our Get Help page.

 Guidelines for Our Service